weberBen/Predator-Prey-Simulation/README.md

 The world is made of cells that represent a certain area, then inside a cell groups can move (and groups can move to another cell).
 The cell help us to find faster with which group another in a cell can interact with.
 The cell also could contains obstacles that groups can avoid or pass following their attributes.

+In our simulation the constitution in vegetable food is supposed uniform.
+More animals eat on that cell, less available resources remain in it.

 ## Graphical interface <a name="graphic_interface"/>

 The basis graphical interface is composed the 2D-map which show alive groups , and a log area which shows interaction between groups.
 User can zoom in the map with the mouse wheel and move with the arrows.